Greetings to you, thrill seekers, conversationalists, music lovers, and lovers of your country.

 Great to have you with us.

-Telephone number if you want to uh join us is 800 282-2882.
+Telephone number, if you want to join us, is 800-282-2882.

-The email address is uh rush at eIBNet.com.
+The email address is rush at EIBNet.com.

-Formerly Nicotine Stainfingers, our old buddies at the Associated Press in a story from Vacaville, California.
+Case in point, formerly nicotine stained fingers, our old buddies at the Associated Press in a story from Vacaville, California.

 A caravan proclaiming support for U.S. troops began a tour through California on Monday, stopping in the hometown of Cindy Sheehan, the only parent of a dead soldier the American population has ever heard of, who gained national prominence because we in the media promoted her because we hate the president and will do whatever we can to help the left and our buddy.

-This is not what the story says, but I mean this is the headline: Bushbackers amassed to counter peace mom.
+This is not what the story says, but I mean, this is.

-Or even better, pro-America backers, a mass to counter anti-bush, peace mom.
+Or even better, pro-America backers amass to counter anti-Bush Peace Mom.

-If you want to be accurate with the headline, if you'll be accurate with the story, and this is exactly the kind of rot gut-driveling bill that I am talking about that the American people get treated to each-oh, there's a second page of this story.
+If you want to be accurate with the headline, if you be accurate with the story, and this is exactly the kind of rot-gut-driveling bilge that I am talking about that the American people get treated to each.

-Forgive me, I forgot to throw it away too.
+I forgot to throw it away, too.

 Let's move on to another item here, shall we, ladies and gentlemen, from the New York Times.